kaiserschmarrn0/barf/README.md

 barf - hardcore statusbar
 -------------------------
-barf is a highly performant, multi-threaded replacement for lemonbar
+barf is a performant framework for building a statusbar in c

 barf is written in c using xcb and Xft, and supports clickable areas